cunnie/inclusive-sober-literature/remixed/big_book/08_foreworddoctorsopinion.md

   Many years ago one of the leading contributors to this book came under our care in this hospital and while here he acquired some ideas which he put into practical application at once.

   Later, he requested the privilege of being allowed to tell his story to other patients here and with some misgiving, we consented.
 The cases we have followed through have been most interesting; in fact, many of them are amazing.
-The unselfishness of these men as we have come to know them, the entire absence of profit motive, and their community spirit, is indeed inspiring to one who has labored long and wearily in this alcoholic field.
+The unselfishness of these [people] as we have come to know them, the entire absence of profit motive, and their community spirit, is indeed inspiring to one who has labored long and wearily in this alcoholic field.
 They believe in themselves, and still more in the Power which pulls chronic alcoholics back from the gates of death.

-  Of course an alcoholic ought to be freed from his physical
+  Of course an alcoholic ought to be freed from [their] physical

 PAGE xxviii